girlscript/winter-of-contributing/C_CPP/Exception Handling/NaN.md

 ## Introduction

-**NaN** is an acronym that essentially stands for *Not a Number*.
+**NaN** is stands for *Not a Number*.
 This exception is shown when a mathemtaical operation results in a number which cannot be shown by the computer.
 For example, imaginary numbers, square roots, result of 0/0, etc.

 The NaN values can be different from each other.
 Library functions can differentiate them by analysing their implememntaion.